 Surgical Critical Care Fellowship – Affiliated hospitals

-The University of Texas Health Science Center at San Antonio (UTHSCSA) Trauma and Emergency Surgery Division was created in 1993 to establish a group of dedicated personnel and resources with the goal of improving care of trauma and acute care surgery patients in Bexar County and the surrounding 22-county region in South Texas.
+The UT Health San Antonio Trauma and Emergency Surgery Division was created in 1993 to establish a group of dedicated personnel and resources with the goal of improving the care of trauma and acute care surgery patients in Bexar County and the surrounding 22-county region in South Texas.
 The Division evaluates over 4,500 patients per year and admits over 3000 trauma patients and 1500 acute care surgery patients annually.
 In addition to providing 24-hour, in-house trauma and acute surgical care, the Division also provides 24-hour, in-house critical care services to patients in the Surgical/Trauma ICU and in the Transplant ICU at University Hospital.

-University Hospital, a 716-bed acute care hospital, is the primary teaching facility for UT Health Science Center, a regional Level 1 trauma center and a leader in organ transplantation.
+University Hospital, a 716-bed acute care hospital, is the primary teaching facility for UT Health San Antonio, a regional Level 1 trauma center and a leader in organ transplantation.
 The University Health System employs more than 4,000 people and maintains an operating budget of over $615 million annually.
 Responsible for a 22-county region of South Texas, the Trauma Center manages 4,500 Level 1 trauma activations and evaluates over 1500 acute care surgery patients per year.
-All trauma surgeons staffing the UH Trauma Center are active members of the UTHSC faculty and closely supervise the team of trauma residents, fellows, physician assistants and nurse practitioners.
+All trauma surgeons staffing the UH Trauma Center are active members of the UT Health San Antonio faculty and closely supervise the team of trauma residents, fellows, physician assistants and nurse practitioners.
 The Emergency Center at University Hospital is the largest ER in San Antonio, treating an average of 70,000 patients each year.